Grisactin 250 Side Effects

 Generic Name: griseofulvin

-Note: This document contains side effect information about griseofulvin.
-Some of the dosage forms listed on this page may not apply to the brand name Grisactin 250.
+Note: This page contains information about the side effects of griseofulvin.
+Some of the dosage forms included on this document may not apply to the brand name Grisactin 250.

 For the Consumer

 Applies to griseofulvin: oral capsule, oral suspension, oral tablet